Pricey Home Improvements That Might Not Pay Off

 Renovations with ROI

 So, what home improvement projects should you consider?
-According to Remodeling magazine, these projects have a low risk, and many are affordable compared with the high costs of swimming pool installations and additions.
+According to Remodeling magazine, these 10 projects have promising ROIs, and many are affordable compared with the high costs of swimming pool installations and additions.

-For the sake of your sanity and your relationships, carefully consider any improvement before pulling out the sledgehammer.
+For the sake of not only your home's resale value but also your relationships and sanity, carefully consider any improvement before pulling out the sledgehammer.
 Since challenges and delays are part of the process, practice patience.
-The house is not as important as the people in it.
+The house is not as important as the people who live in it.